DataDog/datadog-agent/docs/agent/config.md

 that should run less frequently than the default 15 seconds interval
 * `empty_default_hostname`: submit metrics, events and service checks with no hostname when set to `true`
+* `tags`: send custom tags in addition to the tags sent by the check.

 ## Removed options

-This is the list of configuration options that were removed in the new Agent beacause either superseded by new options or related to features that works differently from Agent version 5.
+This is the list of configuration options that were removed in the new Agent because either superseded by new options or related to features that work differently from Agent version 5.

 | Name | Notes |